ZaneDubya/MedievaLandsPublic/documentation/Technical/item drops - new.md

 The formula for attempting to select a higher quality level is as follows:

 Chance of Quality = (QualityDropBonus * 100) + QualityDropFactor * ((1000 + QualityMF * PlayerMF) ÷ 1000)
 - QualityDropBonus: as treasure table's bonus value.
-1 pt = 1% increased drop chance
+10 pts = 1% increased drop chance
 - QualityDropFactor: 334 for magic, 50 for set, 25 for unique
 - QualityMF: 100 for magic, 80 for set, 60 for unique.
 - PlayerMF: Player's MF value

-The game generates a random number between 0 and 9999 and checks to see if this value is less than the "Chance of Quality" for each quality level in sequence.
+The game generates a random number between 0 and 99999 and checks to see if this value is less than the "Chance of Quality" for each quality level in sequence.
 A player with no MF will see unique items 0.25% of the time, set items 0.5% of the time, and magic items 3.34% of the time.
 It takes 10 magic find to double magic item drops, 12.5 pts to double set drops, and 16.5 to double unique drops.
 As a side note, the chance of a magic item is higher because some items are always magic and because if a unique quality is picked but no unique items can be generated, the item will revert to magic quality.

 ### Unique Quality